-Please report any found articles to the Security Office, located in the Attendance Office.
+Please report any found articles to the Attendance Office.
 Articles in the physical education lost and found are not to be removed without teacher authorization.
 Refer to District section for additional information.
+Please report any lost articles to Campus Security, located in the main office.